 Categories & Tags

 Tags can be thought of as micro-topics.
-For example, say you are posting pictures to your web site along with stories, etc. If you post a picture of a yellow flower you might tag it with the words Flower, Yellow, Picture, Photo, Green, Sunny, and on and on with as many tags as you can think of.
+For example, say you are posting pictures to your website along with stories, etc. If you post a picture of a yellow flower you might tag it with the words Flower, Yellow, Picture, Photo, Green, Sunny, and so on with as many tags as you can think of.

 Categories are used to classify information into different topics.
-In the previous example you tagged a picture of a yellow flower with many different tags.
+In the previous example, you tagged a picture of a yellow flower with many tags.
 While you can use several categories, it is usually advised to keep categories to a minimum while making tags as numerous as possible.

 The combination of both tags and categories allows your visitors to view, organize, and search your content however they want, either through broad terms (Categories) or a multitude of descriptors (Tags).

-For example, if you find yourself writing several pages in a similar format on a regular basis you could find a plugin that adds template functionality to your WordPress software.
+For example, if you find yourself writing several pages in a similar format regularly you could find a plugin that adds template functionality to your WordPress software.

-A comprehensive list of WordPress plugins is maintained at http://wordpress.org/extend/plugins/
+A comprehensive list of WordPress plugins is maintained at wordpress.org.

 While the main page of your WordPress site will, by default, display your recent posts in chronological order each post also has its own direct web page.
 These single-post-viewing pages are referred to as Permalinks.

 WordPress’s administrative interface includes settings for changing how permalinks appear to both visitors and search engines.